What is Ecommerce SEO Audit: Complete Guide for Store Efficiency

 A strong internal linking structure is crucial for improving on-page SEO.
 Internal links help search engines crawl your site more efficiently and guide users to related content.
 During your audit, evaluate the existing internal linking strategy and identify opportunities for improvement.

-Make sure that your site has a logical hierarchy, with category pages linking to subcategory and product pages.
+Make sure that your site has a logical hierarchy, with category pages linking to subcategories and product pages.
 This not only improves SEO but also enhances user experience by making navigation easier.
 Use descriptive anchor text for internal links, which provides context to both users and search engines about the linked content.

-Technical E-commerce SEO Audit
+2. Technical E-commerce SEO Audit

 A technical e-commerce SEO audit focuses on the underlying infrastructure of your online store, ensuring that it is optimized for search engines and provides a seamless user experience.
 This audit examines various technical elements that impact your site’s performance, starting with site speed.
 Page loading times are crucial; faster sites enhance user satisfaction and reduce bounce rates, directly influencing search engine rankings.